WaSQL/php/README.md

 WaSQL is free for both personal and business use.
 Read the full license [here](license.md)

 ## Required Skills
-To use WaSQL effectively you need to know HTML5, CSS3, JavaScript, SQL, and PHP.
-Many functions are already built for you but you need to understand programming logic to really use it.
+To use WaSQL effectively you need to know HTML5, CSS3, JavaScript, SQL, and one of the supported programming languages.
+At least a basic knowledge of PHP is also very helpful.

-## Best Way to Learn WaSQL
-I have found that the best way to learn WaSQL is to download it and use it.
-I also recommend reading the functions found in database.php and common.php for starters.

 ## Where to Get Help
 Documentation is built in and searchable via the backend admin Help menu.
 If you need additional help with your project please contact me at steve.lloyd@gmail.com.